c2c-project/prytaneum/app/server/src/features/events/README.md

 ### Moderation Features

 1. Moderators may hide questions ✔️
-2. Moderators may subscribe to the full list of feedback given by all users ❌
+2. Moderators may subscribe to the full list of feedback given by all users ✔️
 3. Moderators may reorder questions ✔️
-4. Moderators may advance the current question ❌
+4. Moderators may change the current question ✔️

 ### Video